alsosprachben/mnvkd/README.md

  2. that a virtual kernel can be implemented in userland without a full kernel implementation, but rather a threading implementation using existing POSIX interfaces.
  3. of 3-layer, M:N:1 scheduling: one kernel process, many userland processes, many userland threads.

+The theory is simple:
+ 1. a regular threading library is simply an unprotected virtual kernel, therefore
+ 2. protecting a threading library makes a proper virtual kernel, therefore
+ 3. protecting a userland threading library (without kernel threads, with event-based userland scheduling) makes an extremely fast virtual kernel, therefore
+ 4. providing a memory-safe M:N processing solution.

 ### Soft-Real-Time

 A soft-real-time system is a real-time system that runs on top of a non-real-time operating system, so it cannot satisfy hard deadlines (as a hard-real-time system can), but it uses the system as deterministically as possible, to: